lukewhitingdev/Necrodoggiecon/Doxygen/Markdown/AI.md

 ## Decision Making using a Finite State Machine

 The AI uses a Finite State Machine detailed in the State Class.
-The FSM is implemented using a base state class and This is the AI State Machine Diagram.
+The FSM is implemented using a base state class and the different states are inheritted.
+The different states are:
+-   PatrolState
+-   ChaseState
+-   AttackState
+-   InvestigateState
+-   SearchState

+These are setup so that the state machine can be built for any enemy but can also call the specific functions for each state.
+This is the AI State Machine Diagram.

 ![The Diagram](/Doxygen/Images/AIStateMachineDiagram.png)

+## Enemies

 ## Relating Classes: